IBM-Cloud/docs-services/services/UnificationEngine/index.md

 {:shortdesc}

-To integrate your app with the service, follow these steps:
+To integrate your app with UnificationEngine, follow these steps:

 1. Register as a developer in UnificationEngine developer portal at https://developer.unificationengine.com/.